odhran-kainos/blog/post/8 - Strategic Scala Style: Practical Type Safety.md

 ![The Scalazzi Safe Subset of Scala](TypeSafety/ScalazziScala.png)

-While there is a lot to discuss about these guidelines, we'll spend time reviewing a few of them I find the most interesting:
+While there is a lot to discuss about these guidelines, we'll spend time reviewing just the few of them I find the most interesting:

 - [Avoid Null](#avoid-null)
 - [Avoid Exceptions](#avoid-exceptions)